-Partnership deed is an agreement between the partners in which rights, duties, profits shares and other obligations of each partner is mentioned.
-Partnership deed can be written or oral, although it is always advisable to write a partnership deed to avoid any conflicts in the future.
+A partnership deed is a written agreement between partners in which each partner's rights, duties, profits, shares, and other obligations are mentioned.
+A partnership deed is always written, parties duly signing the deed to avoid any conflicts in the future.

 Q. Is it necessary to register a partnership firm?